Emmalise1/Event-Budget-Planner/documentation/design_decisions.md

 - System used for planning future events
 - Not for tracking past historical events
 - All event dates are in the future
+### Assumption 6: System Tables for Compliance
+- HOLIDAYS table contains only public holidays for the upcoming month
+- AUDIT_LOG table automatically captures all database operations
+- System tables are maintained automatically, not by end users
+- Business rule restrictions apply only to DML operations, not queries

 ## 3. TECHNICAL ASSUMPTIONS